ReidsGuides.com

 Getting around Australia, from the usual plane flights and rental cars to epic train journeys, backpacker buses, and doing is the Aussie way: in a camper.

 Let's get one thing clear from the outset: Australia is a continent.
 Not just a country; a continent.
 It is huge.
 It is vast.
-It is (brace yourselves) larger than the US of A.
+It is the sixth largest country in the world.
+In fact, it is larger than the lower 48 contiguous U.S. states (leaving out Alaska and Hawaii).

 In other words, you're not going to be able to tool around in a rental car for two weeks and see it all.
-(I say that because a surprising number of visitors are somehow under the impression that they can.)
+(I say this because a surprising number of visitors are somehow under the impression that they can do so.)

 Here are all the details on the main ways to get around this vast country-continent: